|Spectacular Antelope Canyon - Part 1 of 11 of

-The Visitor Parking Lots for touring Antelope Canyon are located at milepost 299 of Highway AZ 98 and at the
+The Visitor Parking Lots for touring Antelope Canyon are located at milepost 299 of Highway AZ 98 at

-junction of Highway AZ 98 and Antelope Point Rd, which is also known as Navajo Rt N22B, on the Navajo
+Lechee, Arizona.
+It is at the junction of Highway AZ 98 and Antelope Point Rd, which is also known as Indian

-The entrance station and the parking lot for Lower Antelope Canyon is on the north side of Highway (AR) 98
+The entrance station and the parking lot for Lower Antelope Canyon is on the north side of Highway (AZ) 98

-near the junction of AR 98 and Rt.
-N22B (Indn Route 222) as shown in these two pictures.
+near the junction of AZ 98 and Rt.
+N22B (Indian Route 222) as shown in these two pictures.

 A tall land mark is the Navajo Generation Station with three tall chimneys that are also near the junction of